 The RCTSI project is widely supported by transportation agencies and elected officials.
-The project submission of the 2015 TIGER Discretionary Grant proposal was approved by the Regional Transportation Council (RTC) on May 14, 2015.
-NCTCOG Executive Board passed a resolution on May 28, 2015.
-Resolution provided in Appendix C. No other legislative action is required to move forward with the project.
+The project submission of the 2016 TIGER Discretionary Grant proposal was approved by the Regional Transportation Council (RTC) on April 14, 2016.
+NCTCOG's Executive Board passed a resolution on April 28, 2016.
+The Resolution is provided in Appendix C. No other legislative action is required to move forward with the project.